DeruiDENG/ElasticSearchTraining/lectures/09-sort-exercise.md

 # Sort exercise
 Give a list of users,
-* Create a query to match all users, people with `bigger height coming first`
+* Create a query to match all users, people with `taller height coming first`
 * If height of the users are the same, `younger people coming first`

 Hints: